celadevra/Montreal-Protocol/text.md

 – Amounts destroyed by technologies approved by the Parties, and

 – Imports from and exports to Parties and non-Parties respectively, for the year during which provisions concerning the substances in Annexes A B, C and E respectively entered into force for that Party and for each year thereafter.
+Each Party shall provide to the Secretariat statistical data on the annual amount of the controlled substance listed in Annex E used for quarantine and pre-shipment applications.
 Data shall be forwarded not later than nine months after the end of the year to which the data relate.

 3 *bis* Each Party shall provide to the Secretariat separate statistical data of its annual imports and exports of each of the controlled substances listed in Group II of Annex A and Group I of Annex C that have been recycled.